LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Things to Consider**
 -------------------------------------

-For our sci-fi roleplaying space opera game, we would like to see the following desired features (non-exhaustive)
+For our sci-fi role playing space opera game, we would like to see the following desired features (non-exhaustive):

+- Set in a near or distant future
+- Setting and universe based on imagined future scientific or technological advances
+- Science and technology are at the center or the basis of the plot, having either benefited or harmed the societies portrayed
+- Portrays aliens or life on other planets
 - space travel
 - walkable space ships
 - docking to space objects
-- planet flight and landings without cutscenes
+- planet flight and landings without cut scenes
-- walkable planets without barriers
+- seamless walkable planets without barriers
 - terrain with progressive loading
 - no loading screens for relocation
+- no exclusive (phased) areas (dungeons, pvp areas, ...)
 - loading screens only to private player dungeons that require teleporting (e.g. arenas)
 - Unlimited skill-based experience levels
 - Automatic idle progression (when not in game)